What's the Speed of Growth of Your Business?

 Whatsapp timeline of the number of monthly active users worldwide from 2013 to 2020 (in millions): [Source: Statista]

 Any facts, figures or references stated here are made by the author & don't reflect the endorsement of iU at all times unless otherwise drafted by official staff at iU.
+A part [small/large] could be AI generated content at times and it's inevitable today.
+If you have a feedback particularly with regards to that, feel free to let us know.
 This article was first published here on 8th October 2020.